 We love to use our scrubs in the shower, and here’s why: You get the absolute most out of your product if you give it time to really work its way on your skin.

-Try using your exfoliator after shampooing, as this will ensure that your skin is warm, soft, and ready to take in all its nourishing ingredients.
-Then let your exfoliator soak in while you put in your conditioner, and then cleanse it off while washing your hair – and voilá!
+Try using your exfoliator after shampooing, as this will ensure that your skin is damp, soft, and ready to take in all its nourishing ingredients.
+Then let your exfoliator soak in while you put in your conditioner, and cleanse it off afterwards while washing your hair – and voilá!
 Two birds with one stone, but an even more effective ritual.

 We know it can be hard not to – your skin just feels so good afterwards!

 No, but seriously, over-exfoliating is just doing your skin a disservice.
 As it’s one of the more intense treatments, overdoing it can end up disrupting your skin’s natural processes, which can lead to dry and irritated skin.
-So, moderation is key.
+So, moderation is key for the best results.

 Do use SPF afterwards (no surprise here)

 We’re not trying to pretend we’re breaking news when we say that SPF is a must in every skincare routine – no matter the season.
-But since an exfoliation will remove the outermost layer of dead skin, your skin will be left very delicate, which is why SPF is an (especially) good idea afterwards.
+But since an exfoliation will remove the outermost layer of dead skin, your complexion will be left very sensitive, which is why SPF is an (especially) good idea afterwards.

 Don’t underestimate your skin’s vulnerability afterwards